urgdog/urg.systems/thonks/new-home.md

 expensive so idk. anyway just keep paperwork like that)

-*Urg says: Someday, someone else will be happy you wrote. prolly you tho. future you is you but more smarter- give future you more brains now by not being dumb like urg*
+*Urg says: Someday, someone else will be happy you wrote. prolly you tho. future you is you but more smarter- give future you more brains now*

-## thing 2 know! no excuses
+## things to know! no excuses
 - How to shut off gas/water/electric in an emergency (EVERYONE! not just 'fixer person')
 - How to drill into different wall types safely (plaster, drywall, masonry)
 - Anchoring to studs, toggle bolts